Ronald Reagan Washington National Airport: Special security measures

 On October 18, 2005, National Airport was reopened to general aviation on a limited basis (48 operations per day) and under restrictions: passenger and crew manifests must be submitted to the Transportation Security Administration 24 hours in advance, and all planes must pass through one of roughly 70 "gateway airports" where re-inspections of aircraft, passengers, and baggage take place.
 An armed security officer must be on board before departing a gateway airport.
-On March 23, 2011, the air traffic control supervisor on duty reportedly fell asleep during the night shift.
-Two aircraft on approach to the airport were unable to contact anyone in the control tower and landed unassisted.